BAWES-Universe/workadventure-universe-admin/README.md

 - Ensure there are no extra spaces in the token

 **Connection Refused**:
-- Make sure the dev server is running: `npm run dev`
+- Make sure services are running: `docker-compose ps`
-- Check the API is accessible at `http://localhost:3333`
+- Check the API is accessible at `http://admin.bawes.localhost`
+- Verify hosts file is configured correctly (see Setup step 1)
+- Check Traefik is running: `docker-compose logs traefik`

 **Token Mismatch with WorkAdventure**:
 - Ensure both WorkAdventure and Admin API use the same `ADMIN_API_TOKEN`